Naim Khader: Funeral service and burial

 A funeral service was performed for him at a Brussels church on 5 June 1981.
 His coffin was brought to Beirut the same day, and another ceremony for Khader was organized at a church with the attendance of Yasser Arafat, the PLO leader.
 The funeral service at the church was also attended by the Belgian and Turkish ambassadors to Lebanon and three Belgian members of the European Parliament.
 Then Khader was buried in the Christian cemetery of Oum El Hirav, a few kilometers south of Amman.

 Personal life

-Khader married a Belgian woman, Bernadette Khader (née: Reynebeau), in 1972.
+Khader married a Belgian woman, Bernadette Khader (née Reynebeau), in 1972.

 Legacy

 Robert Verdussen published the biography of Naim Khader in 2001 with the title Naim Khader: prophète foudroyé du peuple palestinien: biographie.
 His brother, Bichara, also published a book in memory of him.

 One of the streets in his hometown, Zababdeh, was named after Naim Khader.
-A documentary entitled La route d'El Naim was produced by the Belgian Radio Television in collaboration with Temps Present.
+In addition, on 25 September 2025, a street in Ixelles was named in his honour.
+A documentary entitled La route d'El Naim was produced by the French-language public broadcaster RTBF, in collaboration with Temps Present.